nostromatic/docker-vnc-vcv/README.md

-## Build the docker image
+## Build the docker image for i3

 When building the image it is possible to specify a personal timezone
 ```
 docker build .                \
-  --file Dockerfile           \
+  --file Dockerfile.i3           \
   --tag docker-vnc-i3         \
   --build-arg TZ=Europe/Paris \
   --build-arg LANG=fr_FR.UTF-8
 ```
 It takes few minutes to make it.

-## Usage

-The built image expose standard ports:
-- 5900 for VNC access (here are [VNC clients](https://www.realvnc.com/en/connect/download/viewer/))
-- 6080 for noVNC website
-- 4444 for ffmpeg stream

-So that for browser access the full address is [http://localhost:6080/vnc.html](http://localhost:6080/vnc.html).
-Applications starts with a simple user context: `user` (with password `user01`), and this user has `sudo` priviledges.

 ### Start with i3
 ```